 This feature is brought to you by Qantas, who are proud to play a part in bringing travellers together with the people they love from around Australia and across the globe.

 Everyone ends up in Hong Kong at some point, but not everyone makes it count.
-Its reputation as a stopover city sees most visitors satisfied with a decent meal and a few hours shopping in the always-busy suburbs of Causeway Bay and Tsim Sha Tsui.
+Its reputation as a stopover city sees most visitors satisfied by a decent meal and a few hours of shopping in the always-busy suburbs of Causeway Bay and Tsim Sha Tsui.

 So, whether you’re just passing through or are making an entire trip of it, our cool kids’ guide is here to help you make the most of your time in Hong Kong.

 Let’s start with breakfast: yum cha.
 You want it.
 You need it.
 And you’ve come to the right place.

 While Tim Ho Wan may be famous for its Michelin star and crispy pork buns, there are far better experiences to be had in town.
 For yum cha with a dose of history, it’s hard to go past Luk Yu Teahouse, where you’re likely to bump into an old Hong Kong celebrity or two.

 For something a little more modern, Yum Cha makes up for its unoriginal name by serving steamed buns with the cartoonish features of different farm animals (the pork bun, or char siu bao is the little pig).

 For a truly authentic experience, head to Sun Hing, a stubbornly local restaurant in newly gentrified Kennedy Town.
 Here, you’ll be sharing a table with at least one family and battling with other patrons for trays of dim sum.
 There’s no English spoken here, so you’re going to have to point your way to the deliciously runny lau sa bao (custard buns).
 This place is known locally as 3am dim sum thanks to its unusually early (or late, depending on how you look at it) opening time.

 Nothing says Hong Kong like trading in your end-of-night kebab for some fresh dim sum.